 Business certificates focus on the development of job- or career-specific skills in a short-term, concentrated format.
 The Business Generalist Certificate is earned after completion of 16 credits.
-Many courses may apply toward Associate of Science and Associate of Applied Science degrees in Business.
-For additional information about our business programs, visit our Web site at http://www.anokaramsey.edu
+Many courses may apply toward Associate in Science and Associate in Applied Science degrees in Business.